Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 While the sapwood of jatoba is gray-white, the heartwood tends to a salmon-red to orange-brown color when fresh, becoming russet or reddish brown with dark streaks when seasoned.
 With its inherent beauty, rich coloring, and extreme hardness, this species is understandably one of our most popular exotic woods.

-In addition to its warm reddish tint, this moderately lustrous wood is notable for its hardness and durability — jatoba is extremely dense wood and very strong.
+In addition to its warm reddish tint, this moderately lustrous wood is notable for its hardness and durability — jatoba is an extremely dense wood and very strong.

 Janka Hardness: 2350